-Moderate to severe seasonal allergies.
-Clients who have seasonal allergies CAN get extensions but during these seasons they may have more irritation and may need to take a break if allergies are severe.
+Moderate to severe seasonal allergies - Clients who have seasonal allergies CAN get extensions but during these seasons they may have more irritation and may need to take a break if allergies are severe.

-Pregnancy.
-Women who are expecting can have lash extensions, but due to hormonal changes during this time the state of the client's natural health must be kept a close eye on.
+Pregnancy - Women who are expecting can have lash extensions, but due to hormonal changes during this time the state of the client's natural health must be kept a close eye on.
 She may need to take a break if lashes begin to suffer

-Menopause, Menstrual cycles, breastfeeding, Hypo & Hyper thyroid disorders.
-These all can cause hormone fluctuations and a disruption of hair cycles therefore effecting retention of lash extensions.
+Menopause, Menstrual cycles, breastfeeding, Hypo & Hyper thyroid disorders - These all can cause hormone fluctuations and a disruption of hair cycles therefore effecting retention of lash extensions.

-Recent botox or fillers.
-Client cannot lay flat for 3 hours post treatment.
+Recent botox or fillers - Client cannot lay flat for 3 hours post treatment.

-Clients who Pick or pull at lashes.
+Clients who pick or pull at lashes.

 Contact lens wearers should remove them before any lash extension service.
 Contacts could hinder properly flushing of the eye if any debris were to get inside the eyeball.
-They also could cause eyes to be dry and red because of the eye needing to be closed for a long amount of time during lash services with no natural lubrication of blinking.

-Lash Tech Tip: Always have an unopened bottle of emergency sterile eye wash on hand during lash services in case you need to flush or irrigate the eye.
+Always have an unopened bottle of emergency sterile eye wash on hand during lash services in case you need to flush or irrigate the eye.
 Remember, it must be replaced by a new bottle once opened.